 If you’re in the mood for pizza, try Arte Pizza.
 The service is quick, the pizza delectable, and the atmosphere delightful.
 All pizzas here are baked in a wood fired oven.
 All the ingredients are fresh and made to order, so you’re sure to enjoy one of the best pizzas outside of Italy!

-Amelia Island vacations are popular during the summer months when kids are out of school and families have vacation time.
-With hot and humid summers, Amelia Island sees the most visitors in July, August, and September.
+Amelia Island is most popular during the summer months when kids are out of school and families have vacation time.
+With hot and humid summers, the area sees the most visitors in July, August, and September.
 In the winter, you’ll find fewer crowds and warm, sunny days.
 Come October through February to enjoy the beauty of the Island with fewer people.
 Keep in mind that September is the wettest month, with rainy season running from May through October.

 In the fall and winter, the temperatures cool down.
 You’ll definitely want a jacket for the daytime, especially if you plan to golf, play tennis, or shop.
 Average temperatures this time of the year is in the 60s.
 There’s still plenty of sun, even in the winter time, so be sure to bring sunscreen, hats, and visors if you’re planning on spending time outside.

-When planning Amelia Island vacation, keep in mind that there is no public transportation on the Island.
+When planning your vacation, keep in mind that there is no public transportation on the Island.
 You’re going to need a vehicle to get around.
 You can rent a car from the airport if you are flying.
 Many people like to see Amelia Island by carriage.
 Make a reservation with Old Towne Carriage Company for a 30-minute ride around the historic district.
 The horse-drawn carriage rides leave the waterfront on Centre Street between 6:30 and 9 p.m. most evenings.
 Another exciting way to see the Island is to go on a walking tour.
-You can find information on walking tours and Amelia Island travel guides at the Amelia Island Museum of History.

-You’ll find all the modern conveniences you need for Amelia Island vacations.
-There are spas, shops, and rental facilities to help you relax on your vacation.
-In fact, you’ll find some of the best spas in Florida right here in Amelia Island ready to help you rest your weary muscles after all of the fun and adventure.
-Amelia Island is home to salons that feature massage, manicures, pedicures, facials, hair care, and pampering packages.
+You’ll find all the modern conveniences you need during your vacation.
+There are spas, shops, and rental facilities to help you relax.
+In fact, you’ll find some of the best spas in Florida right here on Amelia Island, ready to help you rest your weary muscles after all of the fun and adventure.

-Amelia Island is made up of 13 gorgeous miles of beach.
-Amelia Island is about 45-minutes by car from downtown Jacksonville and is a skinny barrier island.
-In fact, Amelia Island is only 18 miles long and 3 miles wide.
+Amelia Island is made up of 13 gorgeous miles of beach and is about 45-minutes by car from downtown Jacksonville.
+The Island is only 18 miles long and 3 miles wide.
 You’ll find 50 blocks of historical district filled with beautifully restored homes from the turn of the century.
 The historical district is named to the National Registry of Historic Places.
 Amelia Island is also home to Fort Clinch State Park where you’ll find Civil War relics and a 1,600 foot long fishing pier.